Akash-nath29/Pro-Trim-Cut/README.md

 ### API (Postman)

-Once the server is running (`python run.py`), the easiest way to test the pipeline is using Postman.
+Once the server is running (`uvicorn app.main:app --reload`), you can also test the API directly with Postman.

 ### 1. Upload & Start Auto-Trim
 - **Method:** `POST`